mdn/content/files/en-us/web/javascript/reference/global_objects/webassembly/memory/memory/index.md

 ## Specifications

-The `shared` attribute is only documented in [this proposal](https://github.com/WebAssembly/threads/blob/master/proposals/threads/Overview.md#javascript-api-changes) and not part of the specs.
+The `shared` attribute is only documented in [this proposal](https://github.com/WebAssembly/threads/blob/master/proposals/threads/Overview.md#javascript-api-changes) and not part of the official specs.

 {{Specifications}}